 [guestpost] This is a guest post by Ralph Cochran.
 Ralph is the Principal Consultant at Schola Inbound Marketing which helps private Christian and Classical schools increase enrollment. [/guestpost]

-Qualification: Please don’t misunderstand me I am all for Schools using paid search such as Google Adwords.
+Qualification: Please don’t misunderstand me.
+I am all for schools using paid search for schools such as Google Adwords.
 I manage several schools and businesses Adwords accounts and have seen great results.
-Paid search can be a major ingredient to online marketing success for schools in driving traffic and increasing the number of prospects however it is often strategically misused by schools.
-They walk away with poor results, spending alot of money, and think paid search does not work.
+Paid search for schools can be a major ingredient to online marketing success for schools in driving traffic and increasing the number of prospects however it is often strategically misused by schools.
+They walk away with poor results, spending a lot of money, and think paid search for schools does not work.

-My concern here is that many schools think that they have a comprehensive online marketing program when they run a few poorly planned and structure paid facebook and google ads, when in reality there is more that they could be doing.
+My concern here is that many schools think that they have a comprehensive online marketing program when they run a few poorly planned and structure paid Facebook and Google ads, when in reality there is more that they could be doing.
 School leaders should get educated about the wide variety of tactics available in inbound marketing.
 It is a shame to see these schools abandon Internet marketing because they have a misconception about what it really is.

 Paid search is a marketing tactic that involves setting up ads on search engines and other websites.
 You create a short ad and identify relevant keywords to target with this ad.
 The ad will appear in the search engine results pages when someone searches for your keywords.
 You are charged when someone clicks on your ad and goes to the webpage that you have designated.

 Inbound marketing is a more comprehensive online strategy that includes a wide variety of tactics such as blogs, online video, social media engagement and paid search.
 Paid search places your ad in specific places on the search engine results pages.
-The other inbound marketing tactics take advantage of features of the organic search engine algorithms so that your site appears prominently on the non paid portion of the search engine results pages (SERP).
+The other inbound marketing tactics take advantage of features of the organic search engine algorithms so that your site appears prominently on the non-paid portion of the search engine results pages (SERP).
 This is called organic search engine optimization (SEO).

-Problems With Paid Search Advertising
+Problems With Paid Search for Schools

 Using paid search as your only online marketing tactic has a number of pitfalls.
 These pitfalls can be overcome with other inbound marketing tactics design to get high rankings in the organic search results.

 - Paid search is complex.
 These campaigns are complicated to set up and run when you do them right.
 If you are just starting out and are going to run your own campaigns, then you are going to be on a steep and sometimes expensive learning curve.
 Your campaigns will be less effective until you can move ahead on the learning curve.
 This means that you are going to need a significant budget for advertising and you will need to invest a lot of funds.
 This can be fine if you can get the campaigns to produce results but is often times an expensive process for a beginner.

-The investment in Inbound allows you to build a permanent marketing asset for your school.
+The investment in inbound allows you to build a permanent marketing asset for your school.
 Once you build a large body of content and social media connections, they will continue to work for you even if you do not invest any money in a particular month.
 It takes some effort and skill to put together an effective inbound marketing program.
 But this initial effort continues to pay residual dividends for a long time.

 - Paid search is expensive.
 If you want to dominate the search results for particular keywords, this can be quite expensive.
 You have to be willing pay more money for every click than your competitors.
 Inbound advertising is less expensive in the long run.
 If you can dominate the search result for a long-tail key like “Christian schools in Lakeland Florida,” you will have no need to pay high rates for clicks from this keyword.

 - People avoid advertising.
 Enough people who use search engines recognize where the ads are placed in the results page.
 They know that people have paid to show up in those positions.
 They are more likely to click on results that are produced through the search algorithm.
 Inbound strategies help your site rank high in the search engine results.

 If your school has been spending money for paid search advertising without employing other inbound marketing tactics, it is time to change.
 You could generate the same traffic from your keywords for less money with a comprehensive inbound marketing strategy that uses paid advertising to complement other efforts.